Improving Rams buoyed by first victory over winning team

 INJURED

-Rookie safety Terrell Burgess was taken off the field on a cart in the second half with an air cast around his left leg.
-He has an ankle injury, the Rams said Monday night.
-Burgess was beginning to make an impact on defense in the absence of injured Jordan Fuller, a fellow rookie who won a starting job in camp.
+Rookie safety Terrell Burgess is out for the season with a broken ankle that will require surgery Wednesday.
+He was taken off the field on a cart in the second half with an air cast around his left leg.
+The Utah product was beginning to make an impact on defense in the absence of injured Jordan Fuller, a fellow rookie who won a starting job in camp.

+McVay said the Rams intend to activate defensive tackle A’Shawn Robinson for his debut this weekend, and they’re hopeful tight end Tyler Higbee will be back after missing the win over Chicago with a hand injury.

 KEY NUMBER